OpenVoiceOS/community-docs/docs/OPM.md

 ## Projects using OPM

-OPM plugins are know to be compatible with the following projects (non-exhaustive list)
+OPM plugins are know to be natively supported by the following projects (non-exhaustive list)

 - [ovos-core](https://github.com/OpenVoiceOS/ovos-core)
 - [ovos-local-backend](https://github.com/OpenVoiceOS/ovos-local-backend)